Club: FC Porto | Opening: 2003 | Capacity: 50,431 seats

 History and description

 Estádio do Dragão is estimated to have cost €98 million.
-It officially opened on the 16th of November 2003 with a friendly between FC Porto and Barcelona (2-0), which was the debut of Lionel Messi in Barcelona’s first team.
+It officially opened on 16 November 2003 with a friendly between FC Porto and Barcelona (2-0), which was the debut of Lionel Messi in Barcelona’s first team.

-During the Euro 2004 tournament, Estádio do Dragão hosted, among others, the opening match, another two group matches, a quarter-final, and the semi-final between Greece and the Czech Republic (1-0).
+During Euro 2004, Estádio do Dragão hosted the opening match, another two group matches, a quarter-final, and the semi-final between Greece and the Czech Republic (1-0).

 Estádio do Dragão is located just under 4 kilometres north-east of Porto’s historic centre.